lelegard/cryptobench/README.md

 The impact on the real code sequence in OpenSSL is slightly less important but still by 30%.
 This sequence is likely executed less often than the sequence of MUL UMULH.
 Thus, the macroscopic effect on RSA is less noticeable.

-In the meantime, the Apple M1 maintains a consistent execution throughput, regardless of the combinations of instructions.
-There is one remark, however, about the M1.
-When running the test program, we get two sets of consistent results.
-The execution times differ by 20 to 25% between the two.
-Each time the tests program is run, the results are from one set or the other.
-It is possible that the fastest results are obtained when the program runs on a Firestorm core and the other results are from an Icestorm core (an Apple M1 chip contains cores of the two types).
-The presented results for the M1 in the table above are from the fastest set.